gbariana2/workout-tracker/README.md

 ## What it does

-FitTrack has five core sections:
+FitTrack has four core sections:

 - **Log** — record a workout session with exercises, sets, reps, and weight
 - **Plans** — create and follow structured training templates